 $20 million

-saved for building owners and developers
+saved for building owners and developers by using alternative plumbing materials.

 Because of generous utility rebates on energy efficiency upgrades, this family-owned small business was able to make needed repairs and avoid selling their building.